flame-engine/flame/doc/flame/game.md

 The `FlameGame` class implements a `Component` based `Game`.
 It has a tree of components and calls the `update` and `render` methods of all components that have been added to the game.

 We refer to this component-based system as the Flame Component System (FCS).
+Throughout the documentation, FCS is used to reference this system.

 Components can be added to the `FlameGame` directly in the constructor with the named `children` argument, or from anywhere else with the `add`/`addAll` methods.